unomachineshop/Activity_Monitor_Base_Station/README.md

 We can now begin setting up the public and private keys for automatic login, while maintaining a high level of security.
 To begin we will need to generate a public and private key pair.
 * On the Pi run the command ```ssh-keygen```, and just hit enter through the default questions, no password needed.
 This command will generate your public (id_rsa.pub) and private key (id.rsa) pairs to the directory /home/pi/.ssh.
-* The public key will stay on the Pi...
+* The public key (id_rsa.pub) will stay on the Pi...
 ```mv id_rsa.pub authorized_keys```  Name change for default SSH configuration
 ```sudo chmod 400 authorized_keys``` Permission change (read only)
-* The private key will need to be located somehwere on your desktop.
+* The private key (id_rsa) will need to be relocated to somehwere on your desktop.
 In order to move the file, you can mount a USB drive to the Pi and manually transfer it, or you can use a program such as [WinSCP](https://winscp.net/eng/index.php) to remotely transfer files.
-Uses the same exact ip address that we used for PuTTy.
-Either way way will work, just make not of where you saved the file on your local machine.
+WinSCP uses the same exact ip address that we used for PuTTy.
+Either way way will work, just make note of where you saved the file on your local machine.
+* Once the private key is transferred, fire up PuTTy.
+On the left hand side expand *SSH* and then click on *Auth*.
+* Browse for your newly transferred private key and select it.
+Now back in the *Session* tab, simply input your ip address again